gcripert/DA2_Final_Project/README.md

 ```
 py Fashion_Analysis.py
 ```
-**NOTE:** May take 20+ minutes to read and import data and execute query on large data set
+**NOTE:** May take 20+ minutes to read and import data and execute query on large data set.
+Data is between September 2018 and September 2020, if you wish to track the progress of data import

 ### Project Conclusions